SaiKrishna-Koruprolu/SaiKrishna-Koruprolu/README.md

 ### Hi there 👋

+- 🌱 Tech enthusiast, currently pursuing masters in Applied Computer science @nwmostate
+- 📫 How to reach me: https://www.linkedin.com/in/koruprolu-sai-krishna

 <!--
 **SaiKrishna-Koruprolu/SaiKrishna-Koruprolu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.